-- Prospective scholarship candidates can be nominated by anyone other than their parents or current members of the Episcopal Collegiate School faculty.
-Once students are nominated, the Episcopal Collegiate Admissions Office will contact them and request the application materials required to complete the scholarship application.
+- To be considered for this scholarship, a student must be nominated by an adult (a non-relative and non-employee of the school) who can speak to the academic and leadership potential of the nominee.
+Once a student is nominated, the Episcopal Collegiate Admissions Office will contact them and request the application materials required to complete the scholarship application.

 - Two letters supporting the student's nomination (in addition to the original nomination).
 An essay on a topic is assigned when the nomination is announced.